 Ten Fundraising Ideas

 1. H2O For Life Walk for Water: Number one fundraising idea!
-A Walk for Water connects the walking that students around the world do daily for drinking water, raises awareness in our communities and raises funds through donations!
+A Walk for Water teaches students how children around the world must walk daily for drinking water, raises awareness in our local communities about water issues, and helps raise funds for WASH projects around the world!
 Learn more about organizing your own Walk for Water here.

 2. Sell H2O for Life t-shirts, water bottles and more: Visit our online store for easy ordering.